Brazil men's national basketball team

 The Brazil national basketball team is governed by the Brazilian Basketball Confederation (Confederação Brasileira de Basketball), abbreviated as CBB.
 They have been a member of the International Federation of Basketball (FIBA), since 1935.
 Brazil's national basketball team remains among the most successful in the Americas.
 It is the only team besides the United States, that has appeared at every FIBA Basketball World Cup, since it was first held in 1950.

-Throughout its history, the Brazilian national team has won two FIBA World Cup gold medals (1959 and 1963), three Summer Olympic Games bronze medals (in 1948, 1960 and 1964), four FIBA AmeriCup gold medals (1984, 1988, 2005 and 2009), and six Pan American Games gold medals (1971, 1987, 1999, 2003, 2007, and 2015).
+Throughout its history, the Brazilian national team has won two FIBA World Cup gold medals (1959 and 1963), three Summer Olympic Games bronze medals (in 1948, 1960 and 1964), five FIBA AmeriCup gold medals (1984, 1988, 2005, 2009 and 2025), and six Pan American Games gold medals (1971, 1987, 1999, 2003, 2007, and 2015).

 History

 First steps

 Basketball was initially introduced to Brazil by Professor Augusto Shaw in 1896.
 In 1912, he began organizing the first state tournament and in 1922 the first national team made its debut at games against Argentina and Uruguay.
 As in the case of football, South America was initially ahead of the rest of the world and in 1930 held the first edition of the FIBA South American Championship.
 In that decade, Brazilian basketball was supported by professional football clubs, to include it as a new sports section, although amateur in nature.
 Later, these clubs became professional and supported the national team with world-class players.